 Pelagic rockfish are found in mid-water.
 These include Black, Yellowtail and Dusky Rockfish.
 There is a daily bag limit of five per day.

 Non-Pelagic rockfish are found on or near rocky ocean bottom.
 These include Yelloweye, Canary, Copper, Silvergray, Tiger, China and Quillback.
-There is a bag limit of two non-pelagic rockfish per day EXCEPT the Yelloweye Rockfish is a one-annual limit.
+There is a bag limit of one non-pelagic rockfish per day EXCEPT the Yelloweye Rockfish is a one-annual limit.
+There is a closure on all Non-Pelagic rockfish from August 1st through August 21st.
+Reopens August 22nd for the rest of the year.

 See ADFG for more on limits and identification.